 - Collect your information – Next, gather the account details for the card that has the debt – referred to as the “transfer from” card – including the account number and card balance.

 - Contact customer service – After receiving your balance transfer card, call customer service and inform them that you want to transfer a balance onto your new card.
 Once you provide them with the necessary information, they will reach out to the old card company and move the requested amount onto your new card.
 Many cards also allow you to make balance transfers through your online account, but we advise that you wait until you receive the physical card to initiate a balance transfer.
 That way, once you receive the card, you can ask for a higher line of credit if the approved amount is below the old balance.

-Balances can take up to 6 weeks to transfer, so we recommend that you pay the minimum amount on your old card until the transfer closes to avoid late fees and other penalties.
+We recommend that you pay the minimum amount on your old card until the transfer closes to avoid late fees and other penalties.
 Also, be sure to transfer your balance before the card's introductory offer ends.

 How long does a balance transfer take?

 As you might expect, your process doesn't end with getting your new balance transfer card.
 Now, you'll need to transfer the balance from the old card, and the amount of time it takes can vary widely, depending on the card issuer and whether your balance transfer card is a new or old account.